-Starting with a single human embryonic stem cell line, ViaCyte can engineer pancreatic endoderm cells, yielding an unlimited supply of beta cell precursors (PEC-01).
-Once implanted under the skin of a patient with diabetes, PEC-01 cells are expected to mature into functional insulin-producing islet cells.
+Starting with a single human embryonic stem cell line, ViaCyte can manufacture (PEC-01) pancreatic endoderm cells, representing an unlimited supply of beta cell precursors.
+Once implanted under the skin of a patient with diabetes, PEC-01 cells are designed to mature into functional insulin-producing islet cells.
 Learn more »

-ViaCyte developed the Encaptra drug delivery system as an implantable transport vehicle for cells, especially PEC-01 cells.
+ViaCyte is developing the Encaptra cell delivery system as an implantable transport vehicle for cells, especially PEC-01 cells.
 The Encaptra device houses PEC-01 cells as they mature into cells that secrete insulin and regulate blood glucose.
 Learn more »